ingrammicro-xvantage/xi-sdk-go/docs/PriceAndAvailabilityResponseInnerSubscriptionPriceInnerBillingPeriod.md

 HasBillingPeriod returns a boolean if a field has been set.

+### SetBillingPeriodNil

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerBillingPeriod) SetBillingPeriodNil(b bool)`

+ SetBillingPeriodNil sets the value for BillingPeriod to be an explicit nil

+### UnsetBillingPeriod
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerBillingPeriod) UnsetBillingPeriod()`

+UnsetBillingPeriod ensures that no value is present for BillingPeriod, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)